Met Gala pays tribute to Black fashion and designers and includes Rihanna pregnancy surprise

-NEW YORK (AP) — Let the year's biggest fashion party begin!
-A rainy Met Gala on Monday included a Rihanna pregnancy announcement, a tuxedoed choir and a trend true to the menswear theme: Emma Chamberlain, Zendaya, Teyana Taylor and many other women in pinstripes and other traditional men's detailing.
+NEW YORK (AP) — A rainy Met Gala on Monday included a Rihanna pregnancy announcement, a tuxedoed choir and a trend true to the menswear theme: Emma Chamberlain, Zendaya, Teyana Taylor and many other women in pinstripes and other traditional men's detailing.

 Chamberlain and Zuri Hall were among those who wore sleek, sexy gowns that play on men's suiting in pinstripes as they walked up the grand steps of the Metropolitan Museum of Art.
-Zendaya, a co-host last year, wore a perfectly tailored white trouser suit with a matching wide-brim hat.
+Zendaya, a co-host last year, wore a perfectly tailored white trouser suit with a matching wide-brim hat from Louis Vuitton.

+Janelle Monáe epitomized the night's theme, the Black dandy, in exaggerated pinstripes by Thom Browne.

 The menswear vibe for women was frequent and expected, "women wanting to maintain a traditionally feminine dress silhouette while still respecting the theme," said William Dingle, director of style for blackmenswear.com, a cultural impact agency that focuses on uplifting Black men.